tudorpaisa/GUI-for-Word2Vec/README.md

 2. Such a corpus typically has over 100 MB in size; this violates GitHub's file limit

 ## :exclamation: Prerequisites :exclamation:
 Besides dependencies, you need a model.
-If you don't have one yet, then [make one](https://rare-technologies.com/word2vec-tutorial/).
+If you don't have one yet, then [make one](https://rare-technologies.com/word2vec-tutorial/) (make sure you save it as [KeyedVectors](https://radimrehurek.com/gensim/models/keyedvectors.html)).
 I also have a script [here](https://github.com/tudorpaisa/train-word2vec) to help you create your W2V model

 ## Dependencies
 ```